yduman/InclusiveShop/README.md

 ## Why

 The goal of this project is to highlight techniques regarding a11y and moreover Inclusive Design in the realm of React Native.
+It is also the project for my thesis.
+The corresponding paper will be published later.

 ## How